 - Unfair and deceptive trade practices: A deceptive practice is one that is likely to mislead consumers.
 An unfair practice is one that offends established public policy and one that is immoral, unethical, oppressive, unscrupulous, or substantially injurious to consumers.
-A party bringing a claim under Florida’s Deceptive and Unfair Trade Practices Act (FDUTPA) may seek damages, including attorneys’ fees and costs, as well as declaratory and injunctive relief.
+A party bringing a claim under Florida's Deceptive and Unfair Trade Practices Act (FDUTPA) may seek damages including attorney fees and costs, as well as declaratory and injunctive relief.

-Contingency Fee Breach of Contract Attorneys in Fort Lauderdale
+Contingency Fee Breach-of-Contract Attorneys in Fort Lauderdale

-The Business Trial Group handles all contract and business tort disputes on a contingency-fee basis.
-That means our clients pay no up-front fees, and no fees at all unless we make a successful recovery in the case.
+The Business Trial Group handles all contract and business tort disputes on a contingency fee basis.
+That means our clients pay no upfront fees and no fees at all unless we make a successful recovery in the case.
 If we do not recover damages, you pay nothing.

-Receive a Free Breach of Contract Case Review
+Receive a Free Breach-of-Contract Case Review

 If you have suffered damages due to a contract breach, our Fort Lauderdale attorneys can help you recover your losses.
-We regularly represent clients on a contingency-fee basis throughout Broward County, including Pembroke Pines, Hollywood, Miramar, Coral Springs, Pompano Beach, Davie, Plantation, Sunrise, Deerfield Beach, Weston, Margate, Coconut Creek, and Parkland.
+We regularly represent clients on a contingency fee basis throughout Broward County, including Pembroke Pines, Hollywood, Miramar, Coral Springs, Pompano Beach, Davie, Plantation, Sunrise, Deerfield Beach, Weston, Margate, Coconut Creek, and Parkland.

 To discuss your situation with the Business Trial Group at no cost, fill out our case evaluation form.